SimonSapin/exyr.org/exyr/pages/2012/flask-flatpage-maintenance.markdown

 to not use it anymore.
 I have ~50 lines of app-specific code that does what it needs to and no more, instead of a ~200 lines lib that needs to be tested, packaged and maintained.
 I am very satisfied with the result.
-I did added caching (invalidated by the files’s modification time) because it was easy, but even that is overkill.
+I did add caching (invalidated by the files’s modification time) because it was easy, but even that is overkill.

 But apparently some people do use Flask-FlatPages, and actually like it!